-- Background: Present the ideas and reasoning behind the proposed work.
-Explain the rationale for expecting the proposed therapeutic approach to be successful. - Product: Describe the product to be developed. - Objective/Hypothesis: State the objectives/hypothesis(es) to be tested.
-Provide evidence or rationale that supports the objectives/hypothesis(es). - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design including appropriate controls. - Impact: Summarize briefly how the proposed project will impact the development of therapeutics for ALS. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf."
+- Background: Present the ideas and reasoning behind the work including a scientific rationale for the choice of therapeutic target(s) being studied. - Objective/Hypothesis: State the objectives/hypothesis to be tested. - Specific Aims: State the specific aims of the study. - Study Design: Briefly describe the study design including appropriate controls.

+- Impact: Summarize briefly how the proposed project will impact the development of therapeutics for ALS. - Innovation: Summarize briefly the innovative aspects of the proposed project. - Attachment 4: Lay Abstract (one-page limit): Upload as "LayAbs.pdf."
 The lay abstract is used by all reviewers.
 Abstracts of all funded research projects will be posted publicly.
 Do not include proprietary or confidential information.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.